alinashabalina/account_checks/README.md

 cypress/support/commands.ts - custom cypress commands used in the tests (e.g. cy.login())

-cypress.env.json contains sensitive data such as credentials and Testrail settings => added to .gitignore
+cypress.env.json contains sensitive data such as credentials and Testrail settings => the only thing pushed to GitHub is non-sensitive data